SeregPie/lodash.combinations/README.md

 `_.combinations(collection, n)`

-Calculates all possible combinations of a certain size.
+Calculates all possible combinations without repetition of a certain size.

 | argument | description |
 | ---: | :--- |